Dungyy/PDF-Merger/README.md

 ## Features

 - **Drag-and-Drop Interface**: Easily add PDF files to the application.
+- **Progress Indication**: Visually tracks progress with a status bar during the merge process.
 - **Simple Merging**: Combine your PDF files into a single document with the click of a button.
 - **Interactive List Management**: Review and clear the list of PDFs to be merged as needed.